Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ### Configuration
 - *Mode*
   Select the unit mapping mode.
-The following options are available:
+The following modes are available:
   - **Keep Unit**: The source unit is mapped to the destination attribute.
   - **Configured Unit**: The unit to be mapped to the destination attribute must be selected in the *Configured unit* drop-down list.
   - **Destination Unit**: The destination unit is kept in the destination attribute.